BioPhoton/Reactive-Architecture-and-UX-Patterns_Angular/projects/combining-streams/src/lib/exercises/forkJoin/docs/forkJoin.theory.md

 from different `Observables` and transform them into a single emission.
 The resulting value is an array with the last emitted value of all included Observables.

-In this very example we will utilize the `forkJoin` operator.
+In this very example, we will utilize the `forkJoin` operator.
 On first sight it is a perfect match for combining HTTP Requests since it waits until all combined operators `complete` before emitting a result.